verbb/icon-picker/docs/get-started/configuration.md

 ```

 ## Configuration options
+- `enableCache` - Whether the cache icons.
+This should **only** be set to `false` for testing purposes, as this can be resource-intensive.
 - `iconSetsPath` - File system path to the base folder for your icons.
 The default is an `icons` folder in your web root directory.
 This also accepts environment variables or aliases.
 - `iconSetsUrl` - The base URL prepended to the path and filename of the icon.
 The default is an `icons` folder in your web root.
 This also accepts environment variables or aliases.
 - `maxIconsShown` - Set the maximum number of icons shown to pick from in the icon selection pane.
 This will not affect searching.